ryanbyczek/4coder-Cusomization-Lite/README.md

 * (optional) theme-ryanb.4coder - my personal theme
 * (optional) theme-raspberry-pi.4coder - a theme using offical color codes from the Raspberry Pi Style Guide

+Remove bindings.4coder if present to prevent override of this custom layer.